Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Endoscopy and colonoscopy: tests during which a flexible tube with a camera is used to view the inside of your child’s digestive tract.
 This lets the doctor perform a biopsy (take a tiny tissue sample).

 Your child will be referred to a pediatric gastroenterologist.
 This is a doctor who is an expert in managing Crohn's disease.
 There is no cure for Crohn’s disease.
 But there are ways to help your child feel better.
 These may include:

 Medicines that control swelling and sores.
 These may be oral or injected.

 Supplements to give extra nutrition.

 Surgery to relieve your child’s symptoms.
 Taking medication may not be enough to prevent flare-ups.
-In this case, the doctor may talk to you about a surgery to help control symptoms.
+In this case, the health care provider may talk to you about a surgery to help control symptoms.

-Once symptoms are under control (or “quiet”), the doctor will want to see your child 2–3 times a year for follow-up.
-Your primary health care provider and gastroenterologist will work together to see that your child’s immunizations (vaccinations) are up to date.
+Once symptoms are under control (or "quiet"), the gastroenterologist will want to see your child 3 to 4 times a year for follow-up.
+Your primary health care provider and gastroenterologist will work together to see that your child's immunizations (vaccinations) are up to date.
 They will also monitor your child's growth and well-being.
 Tests may be done, including: